roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

     *   Default security rules (especially in "Production mode") are highly restrictive.
 You **must** configure Firestore Security Rules.
     *   These rules enforce multi-tenancy (a user can only access data for their own team) and role-based access (only an admin can create/modify team-wide data like matches or other player profiles within their team).
     *   **Carefully copy and paste the rules below into the Firebase console Rules editor.**
+    *   **If you encounter "Missing or insufficient permissions" errors, double-check that these rules are correctly applied and that your `users/{uid}` documents contain the correct `teamId` and `role` for the authenticated user.**

     **Security Rules:**
     ```firestore-rules